 About the Book:

 International Estate Planning is a practical and authoritative guide to a tremendously complex field.
 It provides indispensable information to lawyers, accountants, and other practitioners who work on estate planning with clients who have issues involving other countries.
 The book is divided into two main parts: Part One addresses the tax issues; Part Two addresses the non-tax issues.
-The focus of the book is on estate planning to avoid wealth transfer taxes with references to income taxes.
+The focus of the book is on estate planning and how to avoid wealth transfer taxes with references to income taxes.

 Topics include clients who may: